 These are some of your best options:

-- Colleges and universities.
-Most colleges and universities offer a plethora of classes related to accounting, taxes, and finance in general.
+- Most colleges and universities offer a plethora of classes related to accounting, taxes, and finance in general.
 The problem is, these tend to be expensive—especially if you’re getting an advanced degree—and if you already have a baseline education, they may not be as valuable.
 Not all universities offer classes a-la-carte, either.

-- Community colleges.
-You may also find a worthwhile class or series of classes at your local community college.
+- You may also find a worthwhile class or series of classes at your local community college.
 These tend to be inexpensive, and often bring multiple accountants and financial consultants together—so you can easily learn from their experiences and network with others in addition to advancing your personal knowledge.

-- Online courses.
-If you know where to look, you can find online classes that educate you on the basics of tax preparation, as well as an up-to-date view on current tax laws.
+- If you know where to look, you can find online courses that educate you on the basics of tax preparation, as well as an up-to-date view on current tax laws.
 These range from free to expensive, and from short to long and intensive, so you’ll need to browse your options and consider them carefully before you make a final decision.
 Be sure to research the organization or company offering the class before you pull the trigger; not all these courses are offered scrupulously.

-- Big tax firms.
-Many national-level tax firms offer classes on how to prepare taxes, or else have resources that help you learn the latest changes to tax law.
+- Many national-level tax firms offer classes on how to prepare taxes, or else have resources that help you learn the latest changes to tax law.
 Some of them will be paid classes, while others will be free.
 You may also be able to get on-the-job training in tax preparation if you decide to work for one of these companies.

-- Small tax practices.
-If you’re new to the world of accounting and tax preparation, it may be in your best interest to get your education and ongoing training at a smaller tax practice.
+- If you’re new to the world of accounting and tax preparation, it may be in your best interest to get your education and ongoing training at a smaller tax practice.
 Individual and small accounting firm owners are often looking for a way to outsource or delegate some of their work, and you may have an opportunity to serve as a kind of apprentice, learning the ropes under the guidance of someone more seasoned than you.